syntevo/docs/src/SmartGit/Manual/Licensing/Hobby-Use-License.md

 > Hence, in case of problems, try to run `git gc`.

 > [!NOTE]
-> If your repository contains more authors than tolerated *by accident* (e.g. if you have changed your name or email too often), you may consider to convert the repository to a single author using SmartGit's command line option `--convert-repository-to-single-user`.
+> If your repository contains more authors than tolerated *by accident* (e.g. if you have changed your name or email too often), you may consider to convert the repository to a single author using SmartGit's command line, e.g.: `smartgitc.exe --convert-repository-to-single-user <path-to-original-repo> --convert-target <new-repo-path>`.
+> This will recreate your repository in `<new-repo-path>` with the name and email taken from your `~/.gitconfig`.
 > **Use with care!
 This will rewrite your entire repository.**

 ## Public repositories